themsaid/ibis/readme.md

 ---

 This PHP tool helps you write eBooks in markdown.
-Run `ibis build` and an eBook will be generated with:
+Run `ibis-next build` and an eBook will be generated with:

 1. A cover photo.
 2. Clickable auto-generated table of contents.